guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs/README.md

 Here, we improve accuracy on the previously used dataset from 91% to 94% and we push the subject further by trying our architecture on another dataset.

-> Our neural network has been coded to be easy to adapt to new datasets and to use different breadth, depth and length by using a new configuration file.
+Our neural network has been coded to be easy to adapt to new datasets (assuming it is given a fixed, non-dynamic, window of signal for every prediction) and to use different breadth, depth and length by using a new configuration file.

 ## Neural network's architecture